 Bowel cancer is one of the most common cancers in Ireland.
 Over 1,440 Irish men are diagnosed with it every year.

 It’s also known as colon cancer, rectal cancer, or colorectal cancer – depending on where in the bowel the tumour is.

 Bowel cancer is usually diagnosed in people over the age of 55.

-Your chances of developing bowel cancer is increased if you drink alcohol, smoke, are overweight, do not exercise, and eat a lot of red meat or processed foods.
+Your chance of developing bowel cancer is increased if you drink alcohol, smoke, are overweight, do not exercise, and eat a lot of red meat or processed foods.